gchellia79/Cisco-devices-health-check/README.md

 **SNMP Read-Only Community** – Confirms that the SNMP RO community string is correctly configured.

 All required variables are provided via a YAML configuration file.

+**Output**

+Test results are saved in a timestamped CSV file.

+A dedicated directory(POD_health_check_logs) is created to store the output for each run.